ENCP/CNNdroid/Demo Android Applications/NIN/README.md

 * APK file to install the application
 * Required parameters to successfully execute the CNN.
 * A text file including installation guide
+* Android Studio project source for the demo application